hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Change 'county_variables' to config
 - [ ] In the environment file you can return the 'execute_program' function and extrapolate the 'create_webdriver' function into the 'execute_abstractor' function from all of the 'execute' files (will simplify overall program execution)
 - [ ] Create a 'validator' consolidation file to handle login and document validation
+- [ ] Eliminate the rabbit 'name_search' script by moving the document initialization into the search script (keep the execute function just drop the name search script)
 - [ ] 'abstraction_type' variable doesn't need to be imported anywhere because it's on the Abstract class as an attribute
 - [ ] Comment imports and section by type
 - [ ] In the same vein as the two above, create an indicator for any instances that are repeated (don't necessarily remove them)